Post-processing variationally scheduled quantum algorithm for constrained combinatorial optimization problems: Experiments with quantum devices

 \subsubsection{Implementation on the quantum annealer}

-~ We compare the performances of pVQA, pQA, and QA on the quantum annealer.
-Here, VQA is excluded due to its poor performance compared to pVQA and pQA (Sec.~\ref{Sec:Numerical}).
-We set the annealing time to $5 \mathrm{\mu s}$. pVQA adopts the annealing path close to that of the linear schedule.
-The annealing path is controlled by a parameter called anneal fraction $s$, which assumes a value between $0$ and $1$.
+~ We compare the performances of pVSQA, pQA, and QA on the quantum annealer.
+Here, VSQA is excluded due to its poor performance compared to pVSQA and pQA (Sec.~\ref{Sec:Numerical}).
+We set the operation time to $5 \mathrm{\mu s}$. pVSQA adopts the schedule function close to that of the linear schedule.
+The schedule function is controlled by a parameter called anneal fraction $s$, which takes a value between $0$ and $1$.
 The strength of the transverse fields decreases with $s$.
 The values of $s$ at initial time $s_0$ and at end time $s_3$ are fixed to $0$ and $1$, respectively.
 We use the values of $s$ at $0.5 \mathrm{\mu s}$ and $4.5 \mathrm{\mu s}$ as variational parameters.
 They are denoted by $s_1$ and $s_2$, respectively.
-The set of parameters $\{ s_i \}_{i=0}^3$ produces a piecewise linear annealing path.
+The set of parameters $\{ s_i \}_{i=0}^3$ produces a piecewise linear schedule function.
 Two types of classical optimizers are adopted to determine $s_1$ and $s_2$.
-One uses the Powell method implemented in SciPy, where the initial values of $s_1$ and $s_2$ are $0.5$ and the maximum number of iterations is $10$.
-The other uses the grid search method to find the optimal values of $s_1$ and $s_2$.
+One uses the Powell optimizer implemented in SciPy, where the initial values of $s_1$ and $s_2$ are $0.5$ and the maximum number of iterations is $10$.
+The other uses the grid-search optimizer to find the optimal values of $s_1$ and $s_2$.
 The precision thresholds of $s_1$ and $s_2$ are set to $0.1$.
-The probability distribution $p(\sigma)$ in~\eqref{Eq:modify_probability} is generated by the top $50$ high-quality solutions in terms of the cost function (i.e., $C(\sigma)$) out of the $100$ solutions obtained by the quantum measurements. pQA and QA use the default annealing schedule.
-Namely, annealing begins with $s=0$ and ends with $s=1$ with a linear interpolation between them.
+The probability distribution $p_{50}(\sigma)$ in~\eqref{Eq:modify_probability} is generated by the top $50$ high-quality solutions in terms of the cost function (i.e., $C(\sigma)$) out of the $100$ solutions obtained by the quantum measurements. pQA and QA use the default schedule function.
+Namely, the schedule function begins with $s=0$ and ends with $s=1$ with a linear interpolation between them.